practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/README.md

 To some extent, the Mercury version served as a role model for my implementation, but I also consulted MS Bing AI and Duck.ai (see comments in the source code).
 There's enough (SWI) Prolog source code "in the wild" for this.

-With about 200 milliseconds, the execution time of the SWI Prolog version is surprisingly fast from my point of view, and about as fast as the Scala variant: [Master diagram with most program environments](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/02%20-%20execution%20times#master-diagram-with-most-program-environments)
+With about 200 milliseconds, the execution time of the SWI Prolog version is surprisingly fast, something which becomes even clearer when you compare it to the [version in Picat](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/04%20-%20logic%20programming/Picat#microbenchmark-program-in-picat), which takes about 550 milliseconds to run.

 On the other side and as so often, I found out accidentally that installing SWI Prolog outside of [Ubuntu 24 LTS](#swi-prolog) is surprisingly tough.
 In Alma Linux 10 for example, based on the DNF package manager, I just ended up to to take its [Flatpak version](https://www.swi-prolog.org/build/unix.html), which is not a real installation, and only allows me to use the Java based GUI (and not its console version as usual):